hatfieldlibrary/dspace-angular-client/README.md

 Example: `NODE_ENV=production $DAEMON $DAEMONOPTS start $NODEAPP`.

-### Build

-To build the application, you will need the Strongloop command line tool.
-You can install this via `npm install -g strongloop`

-Next:

-1. Build the AngularJs application using `grunt build`
-2. Verify the details of the NodeJs production environment in config/credentials.js and config/environment.js.
-3. Build the tar file using the `slc` command line tool: `slc build --install --pack`
-4. Copy the tar file to the production host.
+1. Copy the tar file to the production host.
-5. If you are updating an existing installation, stop forever via the init script (e.g. /sbin/service dspace stop).
+2. If you are updating an existing installation, stop forever via the init script (e.g. /sbin/service dspace stop).
-6. Unpack the tar file into the application directory.
+3. Unpack the tar file into the application directory.
-5. Set the owner and group for project all files (including .* files) to `node`.
+4. Set the owner and group for project all files (including .* files) to `node`.
-6. Start forever via the init.d script (e.g. /sbin/service dspace start).
+5. Start forever via the init.d script (e.g. /sbin/service dspace_client start).